Sandwich3283/Sandwich3283/README.md

-- 👋 Hello, I’m @Sandwich3283
-- 👀 I’m interested in gaming and FiveM
-- 🌱 I’m currently learning Java and Lua
+Just going with the flow, currently learning Java and Lua.
+Discord: Sandwich#2073
-- Discord: Sandwich#2073